c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 So I think where you've got a very low evidence base, it hadn't, I don't think, shifted at that point, we didn't have the evidence, and still don't, about asymptomatic transmission.
 The evidence is definitely there, is strong now, but the quantification of it is quite poor, and therefore understanding the size of effect of this is quite tricky, and this will be a government document effectively.
 Again, not for me to decide, but there's quite a difference between mandating, recommending -- if a government recommends something that's quite a strong position -- encouraging -- and actually if you encourage or support and you're in a government position, that's almost taken as recommending, and it's quite difficult to do that when the evidence is not strong because you will then end up with people challenging other ones.

 So you tend to see where it moves to and there -- but the other issue here is, if I just point out, you said: are there any other things?
 We've got all sorts of safety issues here as well, and one of the problems in May, and this might be related to this as well, was when -- it might show my irritation -- was when there were a lot of discussions about coming out of lockdown, opening up the economy and various other things, and the 2-metre/1-metre.
 I think this was landing just about the same time as the 1 metre plus issue, and the problem we had there was that there appeared to be a view permeating through and a real concern and risk that it was being conceived that if you did 1 metre and you wore a face covering flung round your cheek or whatever it might be, that was fine.
-And so there was a risk that in encouraging face coverings people would stop doing the thing which was really important, which was distancing and all the other things.
+And so there was a risk that in encouraging :outline:`face coverings` people would stop doing the thing which was really important, which was distancing and all the other things.
 So this may have been coming on the back of that.
 I suspect it was.

 **Lady Hallett**: So the risk of there being a false sense of security?